Evaluating statistical significance for massive black hole binary mergers with space-based gravitational wave detectors: Summary

 \section{Summary}

-Evaluating significance is essential to establish faith in future milli-Hertz \ac{GW} detections.
+Evaluating significance is essential to establish faith in future milli-Hertz \ac{GW} detections, while the estimation is tightly bound to the search algorithm adopted.
 Yet, studies on implementing significance estimation algorithms are still inadequate.
 In this work, we develop a fast, robust, and accurate significance evaluation algorithm for \ac{MBHB} mergers with space-based \ac{GW} detectors.
 We leverage the time-shift method and the iterative Nelder-Mead algorithm, combined with the $A$, $E$, and $T$ channel characteristics of space-based detectors, to achieve significance evaluation for MBHBs under both ideal conditions and multi-source confusion scenarios.

 We applied our significance evaluation pipeline to simulated Gaussian noise data and the LDC-2a dataset, and analyzed how factors like foreground noise and \ac{GB} signals affect the significance of \acp{MBHB}.
-For the LDC-2a dataset with multi-source confusion, we found that treating high SNR \acp{GB} as spikes in the \ac{PSD} can greatly mitigate their contamination in false alarms, so that the significance of actual \acp{MBHB} can be greatly enhanced.
+For the LDC-2a dataset with multi-source confusion, we found that treating high SNR \acp{GB} as spikes in the \ac{PSD} can greatly mitigate their contamination in false alarms, enhancing the significance of actual \acp{MBHB}.
 Our analysis of one month of Gaussian and stationary data takes several thousand core hours, whereas analyzing a year of LDC-2a data requires tens of thousands of core hours.
 However, given the code's high parallelizability, the actual wall-clock time remains manageable in a multi-core parallel computing environment.

-In simulated Gaussian noise data, the significance of \ac{MBHB} systems with \ac{SNR} about $7 \left(8\right)$ on TianQin or LISA can reach $3\sigma\left(4\sigma\right)$.
-False alarms are mostly uniformly distributed across parameters but exhibit patterns in chirp mass and luminosity distance.
-Fewer false alarms occur in detector-sensitive frequency bands, and they tend to cluster at the greatest distances.
-In addition, we have taken into account the potential impact of foreground noise on LISA.
-Furthermore, we considered the potential impact of foreground noise on LISA.
-Specifically, around 1 mHz of foreground noise, LISA's simulated Gaussian noise data generated numerous false alarms with chirp masses of $10^6~M_\odot$.